JotaP07/fizzi-landingpage-jp/README.md

 - **GSAP (GreenSock Animation Platform)**: For smooth and impressive animations.
 - **Three.js**: For interactive 3D elements that enhance the user experience.

+## **⚠️ Compatibility Warning**

+Due to optimizations in some browsers, especially older versions or "lite" variants, the 3D elements of the Fizzi Landing Page may not function correctly.
+To ensure the best experience, it is recommended to use updated browsers on devices with higher processing capabilities.
+<br></br>

 ## **How to Use**